Explore our most frequent questions

 Can baby chicks eat Hentastic®?

-Young and baby chicks can eat any of our Hentastic® chicken treats, but we would specifically recommend our Hentastic® Smart Start which contains added calcium to aid their development at such a young age.
+Our rule of thumb is that chickens over 3 weeks old can eat our treats, but we would specifically recommend our Hentastic® Smart Start which is designed to aid development for chicks.

 Why should I purchase Suet To Go® products?

-Our Suet To Go® products contain 30% beef fat which is at a very high level in comparison to the recipes of our competitors.
-We refuse to use any fillers in our mix such as calcium carbonate (chalk) to bulk out the products, providing you with only the highest quality suet wild bird food.
+Our Suet To Go® products are made with a premium suet mix, and we refuse to use any fillers in our mix such as calcium carbonate (chalk) to bulk out the products.
 We are also the only wild bird manufacturer to have achieved an ‘A’ grade BRC accreditation in suet, so you can be sure that all of our products have been produced safely and using the best ingredients.